Florida v. Jardines: Dissenting opinion

-Dissenting, Justice Alito, joined by Chief Justice Roberts, Justice Kennedy and Justice Breyer, wrote that the majority's decision is "based on a putative rule of trespass law that is nowhere to be found in the annals of Anglo-American jurisprudence".
+Justice Alito, joined by Roberts, Kennedy and Breyer, dissented, writing that the majority's decision is "based on a putative rule of trespass law that is nowhere to be found in the annals of Anglo-American jurisprudence".
 Alito instead argued that under the traditional laws of trespassing, visitors (including police officers) also are not considered trespassing if they "approach the door, pause long enough to see if someone is home, and (if not expressly invited to stay longer), leave ... a visitor who adheres to these limitations is not necessarily required to ring the doorbell, knock on the door, or attempt to speak with an occupant."
 In addition, an officer attempting a "knock and talk" may also "gather evidence by means other than talking.
 The officer may observe items in plain view and smell odors coming from the house."
 Alito also stated that detection dogs have been used for centuries, citing a 1318 Scottish law mentioning its use, and then wrote, "If bringing a tracking dog to the front door of a home constituted a trespass, one would expect at least one case to have arisen during the past 800 years.
 But the Court has found none."

-Alito also disagreed with the concurrence opinion that a detection dog was analogous to a thermal imaging device as per the Kyllo v.
+Alito disagreed with the majority's opinion that a detection dog was analogous to a thermal-imaging device as per the Kyllo v.
 United States ruling.
-First, he argued that there should be no reasonable expectation of privacy if odors coming from the inside reach outside to areas where people may lawfully stand.
-Secondly, unlike a thermal imaging device, he stated that a dog, "is not a new form of 'technology' or a 'device'.
+First, he argued that there should be no reasonable expectation of privacy if odors emanating from the inside reach outside to areas where people may lawfully stand.
+Secondly, unlike a thermal imaging device, he stated that a dog "is not a new form of 'technology' or a 'device'.
 And, as noted, the use of dogs' acute sense of smell in law enforcement dates back many centuries."
-Alito also noted that in the Kyllo case, police officers operated their thermal imaging device while on a public street, and if that same standard were applied to a dog, he feared that it would not be able to be used to detect, for example, "explosives, or for a violent fugitive or kidnapped child," outside from a public sidewalk as well.
+Alito also noted that in the Kyllo case, police officers operated their thermal-imaging device while on a public street, and if that same standard were applied to a dog, he feared that it would not be able to be used to detect, for example, "explosives, or for a violent fugitive or kidnapped child" outside from a public sidewalk as well.